eyob721/alx-higher_level_programming/0x00-python-hello_world/README.md

 [5-print_string.py](./5-print_string.py)

-- A python script that prints the string stored in a variable three times, followed by a new line, and the print the first 9 characters of the variabel.
+- A python script that prints the string stored in a variable three times, followed by a new line, and the print the first 9 characters of the variable.
 - No loops allowed.

 [6-concat.py](./6-concat.py)